by Dr. C.H. Weaver M.D. updated 9/2022

 - Progression-free survival was initially reported to be 14.1 months among patients treated with chemotherapy plus Avastin followed by Avastin maintenance therapy, and 10.3 months among patients treated with chemotherapy alone.

-Longer follow up however revealed no survival improvement in those treated with Avastin in addition to chemotherapy.(2) The median overall survival was 42.8 months for Avastin concurrent plus maintenance compared to versus 32.6 months for chemotherapy alone.
-In addition BRCA1/2, HRR, and CD31 were not found to be predictive of Avastin activity.
+Longer follow up however revealed no survival improvement in those treated with Avastin in addition to chemotherapy.2 The median overall survival was 42.8 months for Avastin concurrent plus maintenance compared to versus 32.6 months for chemotherapy alone.

-- Side effects of Avastin included high blood pressure and low white blood cell counts.
+- Side effects of Avastin included high blood pressure, low white blood cell counts and bleeding.

 These results suggest that Avastin maintenance may initially slow cancer progression among women with advanced ovarian, primary peritoneal, or Fallopian tube cancer but the longer term benefit appears negligible.